dreamsoftin/flutter_wordpress/README.md

 ### 1. Import library

 #### First:
-Find your pubspec.yaml in the root of your project and add the flutter_wordpress: ^0.1.4 under cupertino_icons: ^0.1.2
+Find your pubspec.yaml in the root of your project and add flutter_wordpress: ^0.1.4 under dependencies:

 #### Second:
 ```dart